iz0926/skysurge/README.md

 ### **Main Scripts**
 - `Camera.cs` – Manages camera behavior and perspective.
-- `CoinGenerator.cs` – Handles coin spawning mechanics.
+- `CoinGenerator.cs` – The coin generator reads a pixel image (coinMap), matches pixel colors to predefined prefabs, and spawns coins at corresponding positions with scaling and offsets.
+I created my own custom pixel images with Procreate!
 - `Game_RestartScreen.cs` – Controls the restart screen and game-over logic.
 - `MapGenerator.cs` – Continuously generates the game map/environment for a side-scrolling effect.
 - `Player.cs` – Controls player movement and interactions.